5 Common Mistakes of Teenage Drivers

 Driving always comes with an inherent risk, but taking certain precautions can help prevent unnecessary accidents, improving road safety for teens and everyone else.
 While DMV and other driving school educators do what they can, much of the education about road safety for teens must be learned at home.
 Discussing these 5 common mistakes with your teen and asking how they will avoid each danger can help instill in them safe driving techniques to keep them out of harm’s way and allow you to rest easy.

 If you were wrongfully injured in an accident involving a new or teenage driver, you may be able to seek compensation for the damages.
-To find out more, or to schedule a consultation, contact Cantor Stoneburner Ford Grana Buckner.
+To find out more, or to schedule a consultation, contact Breit Cantor Grana Buckner.